sindikat89/ansible2-digitalocean/README.md

 10. ADD New SSH Key name: REMOTE and paste SSH key content
 11. Final step: Edit the **ansible_user** variable in the **hosts** file to your Linux user

-Finally in CLI navigate to the cloned projects main directory and run 'ansible-playbook site.yml'
+Finally in CLI navigate to the cloned projects main directory and run **ansible-playbook site.yml**

 Cheers!